bryanesmith/notes/Kubernetes/README.md

 * By default, the maximum number of Pods that can be unavailable during the update and the maximum number of new Pods that can be created, is one
   - Both options can be configured to either numbers or percentages (of Pods)
 * If a Deployment is exposed publicly, the Service will load-balance the traffic only to available Pods during the update

+## Intermediate

+### Custom Resource Definitions (CRD)

+* Custom Resource Definition **Manifest**:
+  - Think of it like JSON Schema
+  - format:
+    ```yaml
+    apiVersion: apiextensions.k8s.io/v1
+    kind: CustomerResourceDefinition
+    metadata:
+      ...
+    spec:
+      ...
+    ```
+  - `scope` is `Namespaced` if belong to a namespace (e.g., pods, deployments) or `Cluster` if cluster-wide
+  - To deploy and manage using kubectl:
+    ```bash
+    > kubectl apply -f my-crds/foo-crd.yaml
+    > kubectl get crds
+    NAME                CREATED AT
+    foo.example.com     2024-05-12T00:00:00Z
+    ```

+### Operators

+* **Operators** are primarily for managing stateful applications (e.g., web apps with databases)
+  - While stateless applications are simple, stateful applications are more complicated and may require manual intervention if not using operators (e.g., order of destroying matters, setup, etc)
+  - Kubernetes operators replace human operators, and it knows how to automatically deploy, recover, etc

+* Operators make use of CRDs

+* [OperatorHub.io](https://operatorhub.io/): for Kubernetes community to share operators

+* Operator SDK

 ## Commands